Skip to main content

 Fishing and Recreation

-Westport will support long-term recreation in Cockburn Sound and work with community to ensure this development is done right.
+Westport will support long-term recreation in Cockburn Sound and work with community to ensure this development meets economic, environmental, and community objectives.

 Cockburn Sound is an important ecosystem and place of recreation for Western Australians.

-The Sound is used for a wide range of activities, including fishing, boating, sailing, kayaking, diving, windsurfing and kite boarding, as well as running, walking and general leisure.
+The Sound is used for a wide range of activities, including fishing, boating, sailing, kayaking, diving, windsurfing and kite boarding, as well as running, walking and spending time with family and friends.

-This means we are planning to support and improve the long-term health of Cockburn Sound for recreational users to enjoy for generations to come.
+Westport is planning to support and improve the long-term health of Cockburn Sound for people to enjoy for generations to come.

 A $13.5 million marine research program is underway, involving around 150 scientists and researchers working across 33 projects, managed by the Western Australian Marine Science Institution (WAMSI).